Principal: Chris Lehmann - email@example.com

 Since 2006, Gamal has studied biochemistry and African American history with SLA’s students.
 His courses emphasize inquiry-driven, project-based learning.
 Gamal enjoys helping his students develop a love of learning and critical and creative thinking skills, both of which are essential to our democracy.
 Gamal is especially proud of his students’ efforts to understand liberty, equality and African American history via ethnomusicology.
 For more on Gamal's pedagogy, you can go to www.Progressed.org.

 Over the years, Gamal has facilitated school planning, professional development, and program enrichment for charter, independent and traditional public schools in Philadelphia, across the U.S., and in Morocco.
 In 2010, Gamal worked with the Center for Teaching Quality to research and publish a report entitled Transforming Working Conditions.
 In 2011, he received the NSTA’s National Award for Inquiry-based Science Education.
 In 2012, Gamal served as a Fellow with the US Department of Education.

-Luke holds a Bachelor of Arts in Economics from Haverford College (2009) and is expecting a Master of Science in Industrial Design from Philadelphia University (2013).
-Outside of SLA, Luke is an avid outdoorsman (hiking, biking, whitewater canoeing, sailing, kayaking, skate skiiing) and has led educational wilderness trips in Maine for teenagers.
+Luke holds a Bachelor of Arts in Economics from Haverford College (2009), a Master of Science in Industrial Design from Philadelphia University (2013), and a certificate from Tuck School of Business at Dartmouth.
+Outside of TFI and SLA, Luke is an avid outdoorsman (hiking, biking, whitewater canoeing, sailing, kayaking, skate skiing) and has led educational wilderness trips in Maine for teenagers.
 He is a freelance industrial designer and amateur singer.